Skip to main content

 Select the "Edit Form" button ⤵

-Find the Product field in the Fields Tab on the right and drag it onto the form ⤵
+Find the Product field in the Fields Tab on the left and drag it onto the form ⤵

 Products & Prices Menu